 What is Network Security

-Employees today often utilize several tools and applications to conduct business productively.
-Policy driven from the organization’s culture supports these routines and focuses on safely enabling these tools for employees.
+Employees today often use several tools and applications to conduct business productively.
+Policy driven by the organization’s culture supports these routines and focuses on safely enabling these tools for employees.
 Enforcement and auditing procedures for any regulatory compliance to which an organization is subject must be mapped out in the policy as well.

 - Confidentiality – protecting assets from unauthorized entities

 - Integrity – ensuring the modification of assets is handled in a specified and authorized manner

 - Availability – maintaining a state of the system in which authorized users have continuous access to said assets